-The Building Resilience Against Climate Effects (BRACE) Program at the Florida Department of Health (DOH) is working to improve the ability of the public health sector to respond to health effects related to weather variability.
-As part of the Centers for Disease Control and Prevention's Climate-Ready states and Cities Initiative, the BRACE Program, along with internal and external partners, is implementing the five-step BRACE Framework.
+Framework.
 As part of BRACE step one, forecasting climate impacts and assessing vulnerabilities, DOH collaborated with the University of South Carolina Hazards and Vulnerability Research Institute to produce the Florida Vulnerability Assessment6 which focused on climate-sensitive hazards in Florida.

-7. Community Engagement
+8. Community Engagement

 In anticipation of the release of the Federal Register, DEO conducted a survey in which state-wide jurisdiction representatives, private businesses and citizen stakeholders participated to discuss their current mitigation barriers and needs.
 The mitigation needs reflected in the survey helped to inform this mitigation strategy.
-Questions asked in the survey are included in Appendix A. In addition, DEO held seven regional workshops prior to the Public Comment Period to answer questions and solicit input and feedback from various MID communities.
+Questions asked in the survey are included in Appendix A. A survey summary is provided in Appendix B. In addition, DEO held seven regional workshops prior to the public comment period to answer questions and solicit input and feedback from various MID communities.